MPIB/arc-vr/Packages/com.avr.core/Documentation/tutorials/installation.md

 You will have to perform a couple of simple steps before getting started with arc-vr:

-- For your arc-vr project to run smoothly, make sure that you're using Unity version \unityversion.
+- For your arc-vr project to run smoothly, make sure that you're using \unityversion.

 - In addition, I highly recommend setting your fixed timestep to be 90Hz (standard refresh rate of most HMDs).
 To do this, head on over to `Edit > Project Settings` and under `Time > Fixed Timestep` set it to `0.01111111`.